0xReki/0xreki.github.io/_posts/2022/2022-02-21-publishing-platforms.md

 ## RoyalRoad

-So far, the latest platform I tried is [RoyalRoad](https://royalroad.com).
+There's nothing much to say about [RoyalRoad](https://royalroad.com).
 Text-production tools exist and work rather well.
 And if you really need to, there's even an HTML code editor.
 Navigation for chapters is built-in.

-So far, I haven't seen any field to select a license, so here too, put the proper license at the end of each chapter, and call it a day, but I do wish, I could properly choose what license I want.
+So far, I haven't seen any field to select a license, so here too, put the proper license at the end of each chapter, and call it a day, but I do wish, I could properly pick what license I want.

+## Tapas

+The latest platform I've tried is [Tapas](https://tapas.io).

+So far, it seems it's more a platform for comics than for novels, but we'll see how this will turn out.
+Text-production tools exist and work rather well, albeit they are rather limited.
+There's no HTML code editor.
+Navigation for chapters is built-in.

+Just like most other platforms, I haven't seen any field to select a license, so here too, put the proper license at the end of each chapter, and call it a day.

 ## other Platforms